 This doesn’t necessarily have to be for long-term either, you can rent an apartment almost like you would stay in a hotel.
 There are many apartment rentals, but one I have used over and over again is GoWithOh.
 They have a fabulous selection of apartments in many European cities, but in Rome, they have numerous choices.

 When I was last there, I wanted to stay over by the Colosseum.
 Since I wanted to explore the Roman Forum and Palatine Hill in this area, so that is the area in which I searched for using the website.

-There are many benefits in staying in an apartment versus a hotel.
+There are many benefits to staying in an apartment versus a hotel.

 - Apartments are usually bigger than hotel rooms.
 This way, you can spread yourself out and have some room to see what you brought, instead of leaving it crammed pack in your luggage.

-- Apartments are usually in real local neighborhoods that allow you explore areas you might have missed if you stayed in a hotel in the main area of town.
+- Apartments are usually in real local neighborhoods that allow you to explore areas you might have missed if you stayed in a hotel in the main area of town.
 Many are tucked away in really cool residential neighborhoods where hotels would not be.
-Usually there are local stores, markets, restaurants and churches where you can see more locals than tourist.
+Usually, there are local stores, markets, restaurants, and churches where you can see more locals than tourists.
 Here is the local church in my neighborhood: Basilica di San Clemente.

 - Also apartment living makes you feel like a local.
 For instance, the apartment I stayed at in Rome, had this giant entry door into the apartment building, with a tiny entry door inside of that, where I would insert my old fashioned metal key and it would only open the tiny door, which I had to squeeze thru.
 It’s funny how the whole thing worked and made me think about how ancient the door was!